 3. What are the different types of autism?

 Previously, autism was categorised into different subtypes (e.g., Asperger’s Syndrome, Autistic Disorder).
 However, the current diagnostic criteria in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) recognises autism as a single spectrum disorder.
-This means that autism affects people in a wide variety of ways, and individuals are diagnosed with Autism Spectrum Disorder (ASD).
+This means that autism affects people in a wide variety of ways, and individuals are diagnosed with Autism Spectrum Disorder (ASD) based on the DSM-5.
 While the older terms may still be used by some people, it’s important to understand that autism is now viewed as a single condition with a broad range of characteristics and levels of support needs.
+Additionally many autistic individuals and advocates now prefer to use the term “autism” rather than “autism spectrum disorder,” reflecting a shift towards neurodiversity affirming language.
+This change acknowledges that autism is a natural variation of human neurology, not inherently a disorder.
+This perspective emphasises the strengths and unique perspectives of autistic individuals, promoting acceptance and understanding rather than focusing on deficits and impairments.

 4. I am an adult wondering if I am autistic, is it too late to get a diagnosis for Autism?